User permissions required: 'View Sources' AND 'View Labels'

 Label performance indicators:

-- Those labels plotted as green on the chart have a satisfactory performance level.
+- Those labels plotted as blue on the chart have a satisfactory performance level.
 This is based on numerous contributing factors, including number and variety of examples, labelling bias and average precision for that label

 - Labels plotted as amber have slightly less than satisfactory performance.
 They may have relatively low average precision, not quite enough training examples, or could have been labelled in a biased manner.
 These labels require a bit of training / correction to improve their performance or to reduce bias in the way that they were trained

 - Labels plotted as red are poorly performing labels.
 They may have very low average precision, not enough training examples, or are highly biased in the way that they were labelled.
 These labels may require considerably more training / correction to bring their performance up to a satisfactory level or to significantly reduce the bias in the way they were trained

 Please Note: you will see the amber and red performance indicators appear in the label filter bars in Explore, Reports and Validation.
 This helps to quickly notify you which labels need some help, and also which labels' predictions should not be relied upon (without some work to improve them) when using the analytics features.

 Individual Label performance

 Users can select individual labels from the label filter bar (or by clicking the label's plot on the 'All labels' chart) in order to see the label's performance statistics.
 The specific label view will also show any performance warnings and recommended next best action suggestions to help improve its performance.